Get an North Carolina Operating Agreement Template Today

 By creating a plan in writing for these assets, you’re less likely to encounter in-fighting and conflict among members as you wind down the business.

-And remember, when you dissolve your LLC in North Carolina, you’re required to file the Articles of Dissolution.
+And remember, when you dissolve your LLC in North Carolina, you’re required to file the North Carolina articles of dissolution.
 There is a $30 fee to file this document.
 If you don’t file this document, the state will continue to recognize your LLC as a business.
 This means you’ll still accrue business taxes and other fees unknowingly.

 10. Modifying Your Operating Agreement